-The Work Study Program at North House Folk School is an incentivised program through which folks can earn credit towards taking classes by helping out with less-glamorous but highly valued functions of the school.
+The Work Study Program at North House Folk School is an incentivised program through which folks can earn credit towards taking classes by helping out with less glamorous but highly valued functions of the school.
 Work Study is part of the North House Accessibility Program.

 How it Works

 Work Study tasks and sessions align with North House’s needs for daily campus support, weekly operations, annual events, and other special projects.
-In exchange for hours spent working on campus, participants are compensated with tuition credit that can be used towards coursework tuition or sailing aboard the schooner Hjordis.
+In exchange for hours spent working on campus, participants are compensated with tuition credit that can be used towards coursework tuition or sailing aboard the schooner Hjørdis.

 Anyone may sign up for Work Study programs.
 That said, Work Study is a key strategy for ensuring programs are financially accessible to everyone.
 Our goal is to attract participants highly interested in North House’s commitment to building community, motivated to work in a community service role, and interested in hands-on learning.

 Program participants should be willing and physically capable of completing a wide range of projects.
-Setting up classrooms, sweeping floors, washing windows, moving tables, cleaning bathrooms, mowing lawns, watering gardens, digging holes, folding letters and more!
+Projects include setting up classrooms, sweeping floors, washing windows, moving tables, cleaning bathrooms, mowing lawns, watering gardens, digging holes, folding letters and more!
 Opportunities to share stories, drink coffee, eat pizza, and get to know the North House community can also be anticipated.
 However, please let us know if you have special circumstances; we may be able to accommodate.